 Physical education activity and skill classes are limited to three credits in transfer.
 Courses of a vocational-technical nature may be transferred up to a maximum of 15 quarter credits.
 These courses must be numbered 100 or above and must have value within the degree that the student is seeking at Bastyr University.

 The maximum number of transfer credits acceptable for any undergraduate student entering Bastyr University is 135 quarter credits.
-No more than 90 of those credits may be from a community college.
-An additional ten credits may be accepted from a community college in the following areas if the content of the courses in question is determined to be equivalent to the required courses at Bastyr University:
+No more than 90 of those credits may be from a community college, with the following exception: an additional ten credits may be accepted from a community college in the following areas if the content of the courses in question is determined to be equivalent to the required courses at Bastyr University: